 a.
 Money Market Funds

-You may start by investing in a Money Market Mutual Fund.
-In simple terms, this is a platform where individuals with small amounts come together to invest as a group.
-The money is managed by a professional fund manager (like ARM Asset Management or StanbicIBTC Asset Management).
-The funds are invested in Money Market Securities issued by governments, financial institutions and large corporations who need to raise cash.
+You may start your investment journey with a Money Market Mutual Fund.
+In simple terms, a money market mutual fund is a platform where individuals with small amounts come together, to invest as a group.
+The funds are managed by professional fund managers, and are invested in securities issued by governments, financial institutions and large corporations, who need to raise cash.
+An example of those securities is Treasury Bills.
 Money Market Funds are liquid and safe.
-They are distinct from Equity Funds which focus on stocks & shares and do not guarantee your principal.
+They are different from Equity Funds which invest in stocks & shares.

 When considering a Money Market Fund, look out for these phrases – “Guaranteed Income” and “Open-Ended”.
-What they mean is your principal is guaranteed and you can top up your account or cash out at any time, after an initial period specified by the fund manager.
-(Thirty days for instance.)
-The fact that you can top up regularly, satisfies the need for an account to which you can transfer a percentage of your earnings on a regular basis.
-The fact that you can cash out at anytime, provides the flexibility of moving on to other investment classes, once you grow your funds.
+What they mean is, your principal is guaranteed and you can also top up your account or cash out at any time.
+Usually there’s a small penalty if you cash out before 30 days.
+The ease of topping up regularly, satisfies the need for an account to which you can transfer a percentage of your earnings, on a regular basis.
+The flexibility to cash out means you can use the funds to invest in other things, as soon as you identify them.

 b.
 Treasury Bills

-Treasury bills are backed by the Federal Government and may be purchased easily through your bank.
+Treasury bills (TBills) are backed by the Federal Government and may be easily purchased through your bank.
 This is the process for investing:

-Profits from TBills are not taxed and you can’t top up an existing account.
-Any time you have new money, you have to start the cycle all over again for 91, 182 or 364 days.
+Profits from TBills are not taxed, which is a plus, but, you can’t top up an existing account.
+The account is inflexible.
+Anytime you have new funds to invest, you need to purchase a new tranche of TBills.
 The buying window opens up every 2 weeks.

-You can merge both investment types.
-Let me run a sample scenario for you (without accounting for fees): You buy N100,000 worth of TBills and make 18% profit upfront for instance, that is, 18,000 for a 364 day tenor.
-You then invest the N18,000 in a Money Market Fund and earn another N3,240 in a year.
-You can see how your investment strategy depends on how involved you want to be.
+You buy N100,000 worth of TBills at N82,000.
+You then re-invest N18,000 in a Money Market Fund and earn another N3,240 per year.
+Your investment strategy depends on how involved you want to be in the process.

 2. N300,000 – 750,000

-When you invest in FarmCrowdy, please do not put all your eggs in one basket.
-Poultry has the shortest tenor right now and the lowest investment commitment (N96,000).
-Your principal is guaranteed by Leadway Assurance; but should there be bird flu, you will lose your profit.
-So, I advise you to hedge your investment by spreading it across different types of farms on the FarmCrowdy website – rice and maize, for example.
+When you invest, please do not put all your eggs in one basket.
+For instance, on FarmCrowdy, Poultry has the shortest tenor and the lowest investment commitment.
+Your principal is guaranteed by Leadway Assurance; but should there be bird flu, you will lose your profit, even though you retain your principal.
+So, I advise you to hedge your investment by spreading it across different types of farms – rice, maize, etc.

 You may also consider investing in farming or export cooperatives, where you come together with others to buy farming inputs or to sponsor an export container.
-You will receive profits after harvest or after your container reaches the buyers.
-These are risky ventures and I do not advise them unless you thoroughly understand the business model of the ventures and trust the people involved.
+You will receive profits upon harvest or after your container reaches the buyers.
+These are risky ventures and I do not advise them, unless you thoroughly understand the business models of the ventures and trust the people involved.

 3. N750,000 to N1,000,000

 You may invest in land with friends.
-For example, there is a piece of land I just bought for N500,000.
-The buy-in was N2,500,000 but I had a few friends who were interested, so we split the cost.
-The plan is for us to sell off in a few years.
+For example, there is a piece of land I bought for N500,000.
+The buy-in was N2,500,000, but a few friends came together and we split the cost.
+The plan is to sell off in a few years.

 Learn more about property in my article.

-In summary, if you have N1,000,000, I will advise you to invest in a mix of FarmCrowdy and Land or a mix of Money Market Funds, FarmCrowdy and Land.
+In summary, if you have N1,000,000, I would advise you to invest in a mix of Agriculture Crowdfunding, Virgin Land and Money Market Funds.

 I hope this has been helpful.
 Thank you and feel free to share.